It’s official. Cryptocurrency is impossible to ignore.

 Critics of CBDCs will point out that they go against many of the fundamental principles of cryptocurrency, such as decentralization and anonymity.

 Other regulatory actions threaten to stifle growth in the cryptocurrency sphere as well.
 It’s no secret that governments and the traditional finance sector are wary of cryptocurrency’s increasing popularity.
 It’s difficult to say where it will all lead.
-Many banks are taking a positive angle towards cryptocurrency use in an attempt to capture some value from the crypto market.
+Many banks are taking a positive angle toward cryptocurrency use in an attempt to capture some value from the crypto market.
 Others are banning it altogether.

 Despite the threat of intervention and regulation, the decentralized technology behind cryptocurrency all but ensures its survival.
 We’re still in the infancy stages of crypto development, but the future is bright.